 With that in mind.
 What’s happened to the 701 AERO?
 It’s built on the same platform as the Vitpilen 701 and uses the super single-cylinder engine.
 With a sleek angular design, front fairing and up-turned duckbill or platypus-bill, rear-end if you like.
 It’s the ‘street racer’, reconceived.

 Unwrapped in 2018, it’s arguably the best-looking of all Husqvarna’s recent street bike concepts.
 None of which are shy in the looks department.
 And yet, there hasn’t been any definitive move towards a production model.
 However, don’t take that to mean a street-going version is off the table.

 Indeed, since it’s unveiling, the Vitpilen 701 AERO has been doing the rounds and recently picked up the top spot for the motorcycle category of “Best of Best Automotive Brand Contest”.
 That’s the prestigious international award hosted by the German Design Council.

-With adoration and now awards, it seems unlikely that the ‘AERO’ will remain just a concept without ever putting rubber to the road.
-Our prediction is; you’ll be able to see this bike in the metal at some point towards the end of 2020, if not sooner.
+With adoration and now awards, it seems unlikely that the AERO will remain just a concept without ever putting rubber to the road.
+Likelihood is you’ll be able to see this bike in the metal, at some point towards the end of 2020, if not sooner.

 Well, until then here’s a gallery of Vitpilen 701 AERO images and a slightly abstract video showing its full-colour instruments cluster to satiate hankerings for this bike.